suneelkumarr/docker-node/README.md

 #### Docker Compose Down

-` docker-compose -f docker-compose.yml -f docker-compose.dev.yml down -v`
+` docker-compose -f docker-compose.yml -f docker-compose.dev.yml down -v`The different stages of the docker container from the start of creating it to its end are called the docker container life cycle.

+The most important stages are: